 EXAMPLE Event/Opportunity Activity Action Channels Budget Time frame Recognising improved service delivery.
-Female Farmer of the Year Competi- Popularising 2009 competition and thus raising awareness on the importance of farming Electronic and print media adverts.
-R450 000 November 2009 tion. for the country.
+Female Farmer of the Year Competition.
+Popularising 2009 competition and thus raising awareness on the importance of farming for the country.
+Electronic and print media adverts.
+R450 000 November 2009